michelleplunkett/michelleplunkett.github.io/projects.md

 ---
 layout: page
+title: projects
+description: Project submissions from my previous courses at the University of Illinois Urbana-Champaign & The University of Texas at Austin.
 permalink: /projects/
-title: projects
-description: Project submissions from my past courses at the University of Illinois Urbana-Champaign.
 ---

 {% for project in site.projects %}